ataiva-software/chisel/examples/user-management/README.md

 # User Management Example

-This example demonstrates all of Chisel's core providers working together to set up a complete development user environment.
+This example demonstrates all of Forge's core providers working together to set up a complete development user environment.

 ## What This Example Does